 Hite, Fanning & Honeyman lawyers recognized as Best Lawyers in America

-Individually, a umber of Hite Fanning attorneys were recognized.
-Linda Parks named the 2018 Lawyer of the Year in the area of bankruptcy and creditor rights/ insolvency and Gaye Tibbets was named the 2018 Lawyer of the Year in the area of employment and labor litigation, by Best Lawyers in America.
-Eight more Hite Fanning & Honeyman attorneys are included in the Best Lawyers in America 2018 edition.
-The attorneys selected were Art Chalmers (insurance law), Don Gribble (medical malpractice-defense), Jim Robinson (commercial litigation, bet-the-company litigation, banking & finance litigation), Linda Parks (bankruptcy), Gaye Tibbets (employment and labor litigation), Jon Newman (employment law-individuals and workers’ compensation-employers), Randy Troutt (medical malpractice-defense), Richard Honeyman (personal injury litigation – defense) and Richard Hite (bet-the-company litigation, commercial litigation, personal injury litigation-defense).
+Randy Troutt was named the 2019 Lawyer of the Year in the area of medical malpractice defense litigation.
+Eight more Hite, Fanning & Honeyman attorneys are include in the 2019 edition of Best Lawyers in America.
+The attorneys selected were Don Gribble (medical malpractice-defense), Jim Robinson (commercial litigation, bet-the-company litigation, banking & finance litigation), Linda Parks (bankruptcy), Gaye Tibbets (employment and labor litigation), Jon Newman (employment law-individuals and workers’ compensation-employers), Art Chalmers (insurance law) Richard Honeyman (personal injury litigation – defense) and Richard Hite (bet-the-company litigation, commercial litigation, personal injury litigation-defense).
 Best Lawyers is a peer review publication, seeking the consensus opinion of leading lawyers about the professional abilities of colleagues in the same practice area.
-For more information, https://www.bestlawyers.com/Search?query=hite%2C%20fanning%20%26%20honeyman
+For more information, https://www.bestlawyers.com/search?query=hite%20fanning&country=US&page=1

 Linda Parks is the Kansas State Delegate to the ABA